Delvir0/Grappa-Finance/report.md

 This can be achieved in the same as the decreaseAllowance/ increaseAllowance flow of OZ: https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#ERC20-decreaseAllowance-address-uint256-

+### Review
+Acknowledged.
+Given that both parties are trusted, this will be noted in the protocol documentation to create awareness regarding the potential issue.

 ## [L-04] Assumption on resetting collateral will fail in cases where tokens do not support 0 transfers
 ### FullMarginLib.sol